-Arvanites received her B.F.A. from Boston Conservatory in 1980.
-She studied dance in New York and Caracas, Venezuela, where she was rehearsal director for Coreoarte and founding member/choreographer of Acción Colectiva.
-In addition to teaching at the Conservatory, Arvanites is resident choreographer (creating work annually since 1990) and a full-time faculty member at Walnut Hill School for the Arts, where she teaches modern dance, choreography, and somatic techniques.
-Arvanites creates alternative programming for dancers, including collaborative projects, workshops, informal performances, and master classes.
+Arvanites received her B.F.A. from the Boston Conservatory in 1980.
+She studied dance in New York and in Caracas, Venezuela, where she was rehearsal director for Coreoarte and founding member/choreographer of Accion Colectiva.
+Her next endeavor is to facilitate a “floating studio” series of workshop residencies for mid-career artists.

 Professional Awards and Recognitions

-- Citation for Outstanding Artistic Achievement (Governor Deval Patrick, 2009)
+- Citation for Outstanding Artistic Achievement from the City of Boston (2009)

-- Gold Star Award (Massachusetts Cultural Council, 2005)
+- Gold Star Award from the Massachusetts Cultural Council (2005)